jensma-de/MM58167-ISA-RTC/README.md

 ## What is this?
 A 8bit real time clock for old computers.
 Keeps the time when the computer is shut down.
 Fully covered address bus to prevent conflicts.
+The backup battery should theoretically last for about six years.

 ## Why is this?
 Yes, there are many more modern RTC's out there.
 I made this just for fun and with parts that were readily available back in the 80s.
 I like to keep things period correct 😉